microsoft/Zen/README.md

 Just add the project to your visual studio solution.
 A nuget package is available [here](https://www.nuget.org/packages/ZenLib).

 # Getting Started
+This page gives a high-level overview of the features in Zen.
+To see more detailed documentation, check out the [wiki](https://github.com/microsoft/Zen/wiki) page.

-To import the library, add the following lines to your source file:
+To import the Zen library, add the following lines to your source file:

 ```csharp
 using ZenLib;